 What is feeding my creative soul?

 I’ve been asking myself this a lot recently.
 After a season of busyness, following a year and a half of general uncertainty, it’s especially hard to get back in touch with what truly nourishes the soul.
-This process is honestly terrifying; it’s easy enough to say you’ll start a new set of habits after xyz is done, but a lot harder to actually get down and start them.
+But there are some habits I’m working on over the next few months to rebuild and recommit to a life of creative inspiration.